nasa/cumulus/docs/operator-docs/granule-workflows.md

 ### Failed Granule

 1. Delete from CMR
-* Review the granule by the Collection ID
+* Review the granule by the `Collection ID`.

 2. Select Failed Granule
 * In the Cumulus dashboard, go to the `Collections` page.
-* Use search to find the granule.
+* Use search field to find the granule.

-2. Re-ingest Granule
+3. Re-ingest Granule
-* Go to the 'Collections' page
+* Go to the `Collections` page.
 * Click on `Reingest` and a modal will pop up for your confirmation.

 ### Multiple Failed Granules

 1. Delete from CMR
-* Review the granules by the Collection ID.
+* Review the granules by the `Collection ID`.

 2. Select Failed Granules